Fes, Fes and northern Morocco, Morocco

 The beautiful Harmattan Suite is inspired by the Silk Road, decorated with bright whites and vibrant reds.
 The bedroom is spacious and there is a comfortable living area, while outside the private balcony offers views across the courtyard.

-The Chergui Suite epitomizes the Morocco of the past.
+The Chergui Suite epitomises the Morocco of the past.
 The room is spacious with an open-plan bedroom and study area, as well as a comfortable lounge on the mezzanine level.
 The room has its own private balcony with a view over the courtyard.

 The Dzhari Suite is Karawan Riad's most contemporary and boasts two private balconies overlooking the courtyard.
 The modern design of this spacious room is paired with antique furnishings to create a warm and welcoming space.